F

 Cost Of Living Quick Facts

-• The cost of living in Elizabeth is equal to the New Jersey average
+• The cost of living in Elizabeth is 1% higher than the New Jersey average

 • Elizabeth housing is 53% higher than the national average